MicrosoftDocs/azure-docs/articles/azure-functions/functions-networking-options.md

 ## Private site access

 Private site access refers to making your app accessible only from a private network such as from within an Azure virtual network.
-* Private site access is available in the Premium and App Service plan when **Service Endpoints** are configured.
+* Private site access is available in the [Premium](./functions-premium-plan.md) and [App Service plan](functions-scale.md#app-service-plan) when **Service Endpoints** are configured.
 For more information, see [virtual network service endpoints](../virtual-network/virtual-network-service-endpoints-overview.md)
     * Keep in mind that with Service Endpoints, your function still has full outbound access to the internet, even with VNET integration configured.
 * Private site access is also available with an App Service Environment configured with an internal load balancer (ILB).
 For more information, see [Create and use an internal load balancer with an App Service Environment](../app-service/environment/create-ilb-ase.md).

-There are many ways to access virtual network resources in other hosting options.
-But an App Service Environment is the only way to allow triggers for a function to occur over a virtual network.

 ## Virtual network integration